 The third year of our Northern California law school courses can be completed in two semesters

-The third year of our Juris Doctor degree investigates how standard contractual law differs from wills and trusts, and finally lets students examine what is likely the most important legal document of the last three centuries, the United States Constitution.
+The third year of our Juris Doctor degree investigates how standard contractual law differs from wills and trusts.
 The federal structure and separation of powers are examined at length.

 LAW 702A/B Real Property (6 units)